 Surprise, surprise, neither pomegranates nor blueberries are the first ingredient in the ingredient list.
 Water is the first ingredient, followed by apple juice concentrate (and that’s significant when we get to point 4).
 The good news is pomegranates and blueberries are not last on the ingredient list, so they are not added in “fairy dust amounts” in order to make it onto the label.

 Since I have had the pleasure of working closely with flavor houses as a product developer, I never panic when I see the phrase “natural flavors”.
-I’m not sure where the food blog activists got their ammunition to freak out over natural flavors, especially since “natural” used to be the magic word of acceptability to some non-food scientists.
-By themselves, the fruit purees are not potent enough to convey the intended flavor.
-This is where natural flavors come in, but finding the right flavor for the intended consumer is a challenge.
+I’m not sure where the food blog activists got their ammunition to freak out over natural flavors, especially since “natural” used to be the magic word of acceptability to many other consumers.
+With a product like this, natural flavors are necessary.
+Caffeine is bitter, and fruit purees are not potent enough by themselves to convey the intended flavor.
+The biggest concern with natural flavors is not their safety, it’s finding the right flavor for the intended consumer.
+Many people don’t realize what a challenge this can be.

-For example, when a food scientist says to a flavorist, “I want the product to taste like strawberries”, the flavorist has to navigate through a wide spectrum to find the right flavor profile.
+For example, when a food scientist says to a flavor chemist, “I want the product to taste like strawberries”, the flavor chemist has to navigate through a wide spectrum to find the right flavor profile.
 Should it be a jammy strawberry?
 Artificial or candy-like strawberry?
 Creamy like strawberry yogurt?
 Juicy like fresh-picked strawberries?
-The possibilities are more numerous than the average consumer could imagine.
-It’s possible a hint of natural blueberry flavor is the key to the the ideal strawberry flavor profile.
-I’ll elaborate on natural flavors a future blog, but let’s move on to one of the most important points of this Jamba evaluation.
+The possibilities are more numerous anyone could imagine, and it requires thinking outside the box.

-Completing the initial review of the ingredient line, I noticed no sugars are added, only Stevia.
-I like seeing Stevia on the label as opposed to artificial sugars – NOT because I’m convinced that artificial sweeteners are bad for you (the evidence is inconclusive), but it’s one of those “just-in-case” personal decisions.
-Moving our eyes up the label to the Nutrition Facts Panel we see that there are 20 grams of sugar per serving, and it’s all coming from the fruit juices (especially apple juice).
-This discovery is the make-or-break moment for me, as I am one of many consumers who try to limit excess sugars wherever possible.
-It’s not like raw blueberries are sugar-free, but obviously eating raw blueberries is different than consuming a blueberry juice flavored product.
-Since my objective is to get an energy boost and not to fight free radicals, I’ll keep going.
+Moving our eyes up the label from the ingredients line to the Nutrition Facts Panel we see there are 20 grams of sugar per serving, and it’s all coming from the fruit juices.
+This discovery is the make-or-break moment for me.
+I try to limit excess sugars wherever possible, so this amount of sugar is almost enough to make me put the drink back on the shelf.
+It’s not like raw blueberries are sugar-free, but eating raw blueberries is different than consuming a blueberry juice-flavored product.
+Since my objective today is to get an energy boost, not fight free radicals, I’ll look past the sugar content.

-I am consuming Jamba’s energy drink for an energy boost, NOT to boost my freggie count for the day.
-Thankfully the caffeine content is prominently displayed on the can, 80mg (see Nutrition Facts picture, above and look beside the words “Serve Chilled”).
-At the time of the evaluation, this amount of caffeine PERFECT for my Level of Fatigue (Level 2= 2 Tired to Go It Alone; i.e. I know my fatigue is not due to dehydration/boredom, Level 1).
+I am consuming Jamba’s energy drink for an energy boost, not to boost my freggie count for the day.
+Thankfully the caffeine content is prominently displayed on the can, 80 mg per container.
+This is the same amount of caffeine that’s in an 8 oz Red Bull.
+At the time of the evaluation, this amount of caffeine PERFECT for my Level of Fatigue.
+Level 2= 2 Tired to Go It Alone..
+I know my fatigue is not due to dehydration/boredom, which is Fatigue Level 1, but I only need a little boost of caffeine.

 Carbonation is added to this product but energy drinks with juice are not as carbonated as their juice-less counterparts.
 The ways juice and carbonation affect the perceived energy boost is something I discuss in detail in the Energy Drink Guide.
 In this case, I just need a little boost, not a big energy kick, so the juice is a good indication this product will suit my Level of Fatigue.